fractaldotbox/ddevkit/README.md

 ## Why not using library X?

 - Build on top of viem, which has minimum dependency, and @radix for max compatability with shadcn.
-- We love wagmi and many components depends on @wagmi/core, while we stay framework agnoistic so wagmi is peer dependency for react.
+- We love wagmi and many other web3 libraries depends on it anyway.
+Thus many, but not all, components depends on @wagmi/core, while we stay framework agnoistic so wagmi is peer dependency for react.
 - Regarding data fetching, we try to decouple that with presentation layer, data source
     - wagmi use tanstack query which has adapters to various frameworks.
     - data source can be RPC, the graph or customized.